ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

 .. note::

-    Actors by default are non-retriable since :ref:`max_restarts <actor-fault-tolerance>` defaults to 0, therefore tasks are preferred to actors when it comes to what gets killed first.
-Actor right now doesn't use ``RAY_task_oom_retries`` and instead uses :ref:`max_restarts <actor-fault-tolerance>` when it is killed by the memory monitor.
-This is to be changed very soon.
+    Actors by default are not retriable since :ref:`max_restarts <actor-fault-tolerance>` defaults to 0, therefore tasks are preferred to actors when it comes to what gets killed first.
+Actors currently don't use ``RAY_task_oom_retries`` and instead use :ref:`max_restarts <actor-fault-tolerance>` when killed by the memory monitor.

 Worker killing policy
 ~~~~~~~~~~~~~~~~~~~~~